tiCrypt Vault Overview

 Vault: Secure File Storage

 The tiCrypt Vault provides functionality similar to Google Drive, allowing users to upload, organize, and share files.
-Users can create folders, drag and drop documents, and preview supported file types such as PDFs directly in the browser without downloading them.

 Users, Groups, and Cryptographic Isolation

 The platform supports both individual users and cryptographically isolated groups.
-Users can access their own files, while groups enable secure collaboration across teams.

 Secure File Sharing Controls